besmirzanaj/puppet-master/README.md

     puppet cert sign "client hostname"

 Now the configurations are ready to be deployed to the node.
 A new "puppet agent --test" command will do.

+## Vagrant file
+A vagrant file is provided as a test case scenario of joinig the puppet masters and auto applying the configuration.
+Notice that for this to work an [autosign](https://puppet.com/docs/puppet/5.3/ssl_autosign.html) rule must be in place for the puppet master certificate rules.

+    /etc/puppetlabs/puppet/autosign.conf

+NB.
+This is not recommended in production, it is a [huge security risk](https://puppet.com/docs/puppet/5.3/ssl_autosign.html#security-implications-of-policy-based-autosigning)